 An estimated 12,000 to 15,000 people in the United States die each year as a result of illnesses caused by asbestos exposure.
 A fatal illness known as mesothelioma causes more than 2,000 of these deaths, and about 1,200 more are caused by a combination of mesothelioma and asbestos-related cancers, usually lung cancer.

-Mesothelioma, while a relatively rare disease, is most often caused by asbestos exposure and it is always fatal.
+Mesothelioma, while a relatively rare disease, is most often caused by asbestos exposure, and it is always fatal.
 Those suffering from the illness are often individuals who were exposed to asbestos on the job, as the material was commonly used in dozens of industries just a few decades ago.

 As explained by the U.S. Occupational Safety and Health Administration (OSHA), asbestos is a name used to describe a group of naturally occurring mineral fibers known to be resistant to heat and corrosion that were widely used in hundreds of thousands of workplaces across Florida and the rest of the nation in the mid-twentieth century.
-The mineral fibers included in the asbestos are chrysotile, amosite, crocidolite, tremolite, anthophyllite, actinolite, and any of these chemically treated or altered materials.
+The mineral fibers included in asbestos are chrysotile, amosite, crocidolite, tremolite, anthophyllite, actinolite, and any of these chemically treated or altered materials.

 - Insulation in pipes

 - Floor tiles

 - Building materials, including attic and wall insulation, textured paint, and patching compounds used on walls and ceilings

 - Heat-resistant fabrics

 Workers in industries that use these products, such as those working in manufacturing, construction, and vehicle maintenance and repair, found themselves exposed to asbestos.
 In addition to workers, others often become exposed to asbestos during demolition projects of buildings or building features that contain asbestos.